charlie2951/krv32/README.md

 }

 ```
-Here #define LEDS_START_ADDR 0x10000000 point to the location where LED ports are connected (2000-2003).
-Initially, LEDS_DATA_REG = 0b000000 i.e. all LEDS are off.
-Then two nested for loops are provided to include delay so that changes can be observed in the  eye.
-The while(1) provides an infinite loop which is common for any embedded CPU.
-Once all LEDS are ON i.e. count=63, then the counter will be cleared and again it will start counting from the beginning. <p>
+Here #define LEDS_START_ADDR 0x10000000 points to the location where LED ports are connected (2000-2003).
+Initially, LEDS_DATA_REG = 0b000000, i.e., all LEDS are off.
+The,n two nested for loops are provided to include a delay so that changes can be observed in the  eye.
+The while(1) provides an infinite loop, which is common for any embedded CPU.
+Once all LEDS are ON i.e., count=63, then the counter will be cleared and again it will start counting from the beginning. <p>

 ***Compiling the source code*** <p>
 A dedicated makefile is provided (inside testcase located at (testcase/RISCV_GCC_testcases/counter/Makefile) to automate the task.
 Execute the following commands serially to generate the hex code with an 8-bit chunk.
 Note: if you are using 32-bit toolchain without multilib support then replace the *riscv64*  keyword by using *riscv32* and also check the GCC toolchain path mentioned in the Makefile.
 In my case, it is *RISCV_TOOLCHAIN_DIR = /home/kiit/riscv/bin*.
 Change it as per your installation.